Kbhadassah777/Good_Loss/README.md

 - **Calorie Burn Calculation**: The application calculates daily calorie burn based on Garmin Connect data.
 - **Daily Step Visualization**: Displays a plot of daily steps to visualize activity levels over time.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to adjust the content or add more details as needed!